The T25

 The T25 does not have a financial return target.
 We observe that strong funds, banks and initiatives usually have an explicit financial return goal.
 It may be at 2X, 2%, 0% or 80% capital preservation (-20%).

-Past T25 Examples
+T25 Examples

 • Navajo Power – Creating jobs, reducing GHG, clean energy for Indigenous communities